 Amongst the variety of attractions at Hartbeespoort Dam, the Elephant Sanctuary is a highlight.
 At the Hartbeespoort Dam Elephant Sanctuary, children and parents can enjoy interacting with African Elephants, touching them, brushing them down, and walking trunk-in-hand.
 There is no better way to learn all about these gentle giants than to see how they spend their days sleeping, swimming and walking around.
 The Elephant Sanctuary has recently merged with the neighbouring Monkey Sanctuary, meaning that you can also interact with monkeys in their natural habitat.
-Rates for the two and a half hour interaction programme are R625 for adults, and R265 for children aged 4 to 14.
+Rates for the 2-hour interaction programme are R775 for adults and R335 for children aged 4 to 14.

 Chameleon Village, Hartbeespoort Dam

 Another great family activity, if you’re visiting Hartbeespoort Dam, is the Chameleon Village near Broederstroom.
 This 10-hectare retail, dining and entertainment area includes an excellent African craft market selling handmade curios, a home décor centre with 28 different stores selling everything from antiques to handmade arts and crafts, various kids’ play areas with jungle gyms, jumping castles, sandpits, slides and other activities as well as a variety of restaurants and cafes to suit every taste.
 There’s also a lion park and a snake park here.